dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 can't change them.
 Imagine someone scans your face and has deep insight into all your finances.
 That's a problem, since changing your face is ... difficult.

+I agree with Will that people who write software should abide to something like the Hippocratic oath. ["Primum non nocere."][hippocratic]
+First, do no harm.

+I tried to make this point with a ridiculous ["surprise button"][surprise] example.
+I won't re-iterate it here.

+But no, I don't think we should ship a reckless feature to thousands and thousands of people just "because we can."
+That's ridiculous.[^fn-choice]

 ## Silver Linings

 My hope is that something positive will come from all of this.
 Tim is working on